Frequently asked questions

 What is Imperial Horizons?

 The Imperial Horizons programme was introduced in October 2012 and is available to all undergraduates.
 It is designed to broaden your education, inspire your creativity and enhance your potential.
-Our wide-ranging and innovative courses can be taken as part of, or alongside, your main degree.
+Our wide-ranging and innovative modules can be taken as part of, or alongside, your main degree.

 When is Imperial Horizons taught?